Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 An electromagnetic particle simulation code is utilized in solar and magnetospheric space physics (Ref.
 1, 4-5).
-Both electric and magnetic fields are solved at low frequencies by a slightly backward time decentering technique (Ref.
+Both electric and magnetic fields are solved by the implicit low-frequency scheme,
+a backward time decentering technique (Ref.
 2,3).
-The backward de-centering code does not affect low-frequency phenomena,
+The backward decentering code does not affect low-frequency phenomena,
 \omega*Dt << 1 with Dt the time step and \omega the inverse of electron plasma frequency (JCP, 1993).
 Magnetic reconnection and the solar wind-earth's magnetic field coupling